-Based on information available to us as of April 16, 2024, the Baker Entities collectively beneficially owned approximately 19.9% of our ordinary shares (which for these purposes includes 672,067 non-voting ordinary shares held by the Baker Entities that can be re-designated as ordinary shares in compliance with the beneficial ownership limitation of 19.9%).
-In addition, based solely on the most recent Schedules 13G and 13D filed with the SEC, reports filed with the SEC under Section 16 of the Exchange Act, and our outstanding shares as of April 29, 2024, our executive officers and directors and holders of greater than five percent of our outstanding ordinary shares beneficially owned approximately 47.6% of our voting power as of April 29, 2024.
+In addition, our executive officers and directors and holders of greater than five percent of our outstanding ordinary shares beneficially owned approximately 37% of our voting power as of October 28, 2024.
 As a result, these shareholders in aggregate are able to exert substantial influence over our management and affairs and matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions, such as mergers, consolidations or the sale of substantially all of our assets.
 Consequently, this concentration of ownership may result in our taking corporate actions that our other shareholders may not consider to be in their best interest.
 For example, it may have the effect of delaying, deferring or preventing a change in control, including a merger, consolidation, takeover or other business combination involving us or discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control, which might affect the market price of our ADSs.